by Mattbusel · MCP Server · ★ 50

 Looking for a tokio-prompt-orchestrator alternative?
 If you're comparing tokio-prompt-orchestrator with other mcp server tools, these 6 projects are the closest alternatives on Agent Skills Hub — ranked by topic overlap, star count, and community traction.

-MCP C++ SDK - Model Context Protocol implementation in CPP with enterprise-grade security, visibility and conn
+MCP C++ SDK - Model Context Protocol implementation in CPP with enterprise-grade security, observability and c

 A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
 This list primarily focu